tramanhho/drewno_mars/README.md

 ## Language Implementation

 Scanning and Parsing is done with a combination of [Logos](https://docs.rs/logos/latest/logos/) and [LALRPOP](http://lalrpop.github.io/lalrpop/).
-Type/Name Analysis is static.
+Type/Name Analysis is static and covers a variety of errors, including but not limited to:

+* Invalid/Multiple declarations
+* Accessing an undeclared variable
+* Incompatible types in operations
+* Missing/incompatible return types
+* Invalid arguments in function calls

+Drewno Mars compiles down to x86 Assembly, and utilizes libc function to implement console input/output, as well as random bool generation.

+## Acknowledgements
+- Drew Davidson for generating the template languages specifications and libc integrations under `stddrewno_mars.c`